 A low isolation yield of shikimic acid from Illicium verum is blamed for the 2005 shortage of oseltamivir.
 Chinese star anise is susceptible to vagaries of weather, which is the reason why supply from this plant has experienced difficulties.
 In addition, extraction and purification from seeds are expensive, with the tree taking approximately six years from planting to bear fruit.

-An alternate way, is to make shikimic acid as a result of dephosphorylation of shikimate-3-phosphate.
-Engineering the uptake of carbon, central metabolism, the regulatory circuits and the common aromatic pathway (including shikimic acid import) have all been proposed to effect higher productivities and lower by-product creation.
+An alternate way is to make shikimic acid as a result of dephosphorylation of shikimate-3-phosphate.
+Engineering the uptake of carbon, central metabolism, the regulatory circuits and the common aromatic pathway (including shikimic acid import) have all been proposed to affect higher productivities and lower by-product creation.

 Biotransformation of quinic acid can also be pursued as an alternative microbial route.
 Certain microorganisms (such as Aspergillus, Achromobacter and Pseudomonas) can use quinic acid as the sole carbon source to produce aromatic amino acids via the shikimic acid pathway.
 Strains of Escherichia coli specifically engineered for overproducing quinic acid from glucose have also been developed.

 Newer routes for the production of oseltamivir without the use of shikimic or quinic acids have appeared, but have not been fully commercialized yet.
 For example, a novel synthesis route has been recently published that obviates raw materials and uses monotrimethylsilyl-acetylene (TMSA) on the easily accessible component 1,4-cyclohexadiene.

 Oseltamivir is available in capsules with three dosage options (30, 45, and 75 mg), powder for oral suspension, and in intravenous form (predominately for clinical trials).
 Both 75 mg capsules and powder formulation have been shown to be bioequivalent dosage forms and can be stockpiled for use in a pandemic situation.